Apply for Admission

 - Apply online or by mail.
 Use the online application if you can pay the $50 non-refundable application fee by credit/debit card or check.
 Use the paper application if you cannot pay online or if you are residing outside of the United States.

 - Request official transcripts.
-Use Docufide, National Student Clearinghouse, Naviance and Scrip-Safe International to send your e-transcripts.
-Official transcripts send through the mail must arrive in a sealed envelope from the issuing school/college registrar.
+Evergreen accepts e-transcripts from other schools and colleges who are registered members with Docufide, National Student Clearinghouse, Naviance and Scrip-Safe International.
+Please make sure that your school or college is a registered member before you request your e-transcript.
+Official transcripts sent through the mail must arrive in a sealed envelope from the issuing school/college registrar.

 - Send ACT or SAT scores (Freshmen).
 Test scores should be sent by the testing agency.
 Evergreen’s ACT school code is 4457 and the SAT school code is 4292.

 You are encouraged to provide a personal statement (PDF) about how you have prepared for Evergreen’s learning community.
 The Admissions Committee will review all of your application documents and materials.
 Your personal statement is especially helpful if you feel that your application documents (transcripts and test scores) are not accurate reflections of your ability to succeed at Evergreen.

 Freshman Applicants who are 25 years old may choose to submit a personal statement (PDF) and résumé instead of ACT or SAT scores.
 Home School Applicants (PDF) and International Applicants (PDF) must provide a personal statement.

 Priority Admission Application Dates

 |Fall Quarter||September 1||February 1||November 1|